Amy Bauernschmidt: Career

 Trained as a helicopter pilot, Bauernschmidt served with the "Wolfpack" of HSL-45 on the destroyer USS John Young and the "Warlords" of HSL-51 on the aircraft carrier USS Kitty Hawk.
 She later served as executive officer and then commanding officer of the "Spartans" of HSM-70 on the aircraft carrier USS George H.W.
 Bush.
 In September 2016, after completing nuclear power school, Bauernschmidt became the executive officer of USS Abraham Lincoln.
 On 5 August 2019, she assumed command of the amphibious transport dock USS San Diego.
 On 19 August 2021, Bauernschmidt became the commanding officer of USS Abraham Lincoln.
-After she received her Masters degree in strategic studies she also served at the U.S. Secretary of State's Office of Global Women's Issues.
+After she received her master's degree in strategic studies she also served at the U.S. Secretary of State's Office of Global Women's Issues.

 On January 3, 2022, USS Abraham Lincoln deployed from Naval Air Station North Island under the command of Bauernschmidt.

 In February 2023, Bauernschmidt was nominated for promotion to rear admiral (lower half).
+In December that year, she was assigned as Deputy Commander of the United States Seventh Fleet in Japan.
+In April 2025, she assumed command of Carrier Strike Group 1.